 Don’t give up trying to figure out what it means to accomplish the above.

 Make no mistake: doing your part in helping the world and culture to fight sexism and violence will not be easy.
 There are no clear steps to becoming a good man and like so many struggles in the world, you will probably not see “victory” in your lifetime.
-That said, you can help things to make better while you walk the earth and you support the creation of positive space for generations to come.
+That said, you can help to make things better while you walk the earth and support the creation of positive space for generations to come.

 At the end of the day, you should not choose to walk down this road because you feel guilty or shamed, but because you know and believe that when you take even a small step in a direction that makes it possible that another human being might experience a better world, it matters — to everyone.